MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Move-CsUser.md

 Move-CsUser -UserList C:\Folder1\Folder2\file1.txt -Target "atl-cs-001.litwareinc.com" -Report C:\Folder1\Folder2\out.csv
 ```

-In Example 5, all the users listed in file1.txt are move to the the Registrar pool atl-cs-001.litwareinc.com.
+In Example 5, all the users listed in file1.txt are moved to the the Registrar pool atl-cs-001.litwareinc.com.
 Also, a detailed report is created in the out.csv file.

 ## PARAMETERS